 Written in the form of letters and diary entries, Nous deux follows the growing sexual attraction between young Nelly and her almost-as-equally-young Latin teacher Jean, and is written in a direct and entirely believable style which is in many ways just as approachable now as it was in 1920s Paris.
 Jean Dulac’s simple, delicately-coloured and beautifully understated images are the perfect complement to the text, explicit without being exploitative, showing how lovers as equals can learn to enjoy one another.

 The style of the drawings owes a clear debt to the early work of Sylvain Sauvage, especially to Sauvage’s 1920 Une aventure de Casanova, which you can see here.

 Nous deux was published in 1929 in a limited numbered two-volume printing of 240 copies.
 A facsimile edition was published in 1985 by the Paris publisher Curiosa in a numbered run of 295 copies.

-There have been two English translations of Nous deux, one by Valerie Orpen as Nous deux in 1998 (Erotic Print Society), to accompany a set of very mediocre illustrations by Georges de Sainte Croix, the other by Zalin Grant in 1999 as The Two of Us (Pythia Press).
+There have been two English translations of Nous deux, one by Valerie Orpen as Nous deux in 1998 (Erotic Print Society), to accompany a portfolio of illustrations by Gaston de Sainte-Croix, the other by Zalin Grant in 1999 as The Two of Us (Pythia Press).
 The Orpen translation is pedestrian, the Grant version much closer to the spirit of the original.